-This speaker is ideal for anyone after a more powerful and room-filling sound than the Charge 4 can muster, though you will need to house a slightly larger unit.
-After all, compared to its smaller siblings, this something of a brute!
+This speaker is ideal for anyone after a more powerful and room-filling sound than the Charge 4 can muster, though be prepared to house a slightly larger unit.
+After all, compared to its smaller siblings, this is something of a brute!

 The Xtreme 2 wins our affection with its full, large-scale and dynamic sound, and solid, chunky build.
 In fact, in our review we call it "one of the best portable speakers around", praising the Xtreme 2 for "sonic subtlety you wouldn’t expect from first impressions".

 Bold and powerful, but capable of great subtlety, the JBL Xtreme 2 is a heavyweight with lots of bass and a durable, rugged build.
 Want a speaker that makes a huge sonic and aesthetic impression?
 Here it is.View Deal